← All Conditions

 Is a chest wall lump always serious?

 No. The great majority are entirely benign — lipoma, sebaceous cyst, or rib prominence.
-However, all chest wall lumps warrant specialist assessment to confirm the cause, because a small proportion do require treatment.
+However, all chest wall lumps warrant specialist assessment to confirm the cause, because a smaller number need surgery (schwannoma, lung hernia, osteochondroma) and a small proportion are soft tissue or rib bone tumours that need treatment.
 Clinical examination at the first appointment is usually conclusive for common causes.

 What are the most common causes?

 A lipoma (a harmless collection of fatty tissue under the skin) is the most common cause.
 Sebaceous cysts and natural rib or cartilage prominences are also very common and entirely benign.
-Less common causes include soft tissue tumours, primary rib tumours, and deposits from another cancer.
-Clinical examination identifies the common causes, and imaging characterises any that need further investigation.
+Less common but still benign causes include schwannoma (a nerve-sheath tumour), lung hernia (lung tissue pushing through a gap in the chest wall), osteochondroma (a bony outgrowth from the rib), and fibrous dysplasia.
+Uncommon causes include soft tissue tumours, primary rib tumours, and deposits from another cancer.

 What investigation does a chest wall lump need?